-Clearly this is not a quick fix, and it would require international organizations to prioritize capacity building for their local counterparts and for funders to take perceived risks on less well-known organizations.
+Clearly this is not a quick fix, and it would require international organizations to prioritize capacity building for their local counterparts and for funders to take perceived risks on lesser known organizations.
 However, Hazem emphasized the necessity to support local actors in conflict zones.

 As he explained, “It is actually us [local populations] putting ourselves in harms’ way and then benefiting less [compared to international organizations].
 I understand, of course, why accountability is important.
 But INGOs and donors need to take a risk from time to time to support these local NGOs.
 Local NGOs do the work.”